luthramanisha/CEPless/README.md

-# CEPless: Towards Serverless Complex Event Processing
+# CEPless: Stateful Serverless Complex Event Processing

 ### Prerequisites
 The following frameworks/tools need to be installed in order to be able to run the application: